SeaHOH/ban-peers/README.md

     **webui.allow_pairing**, modify more settings have to got pairing, μTorrent will show a pop-up of pairing request, please confirm carefully.
-    `True` before modify ads settings
+    `True` before modify Ads settings
-    `False` after modify ads settings, can also use parameters `-O` or `--no-close-pairing` to do not disable it
+    `False` after modify Ads settings, can also use parameters `-O` or `--no-close-pairing` to do not disable it

     **gui.show_plus_upsell_nodes**, μTorrent sidebar upgrade tips will be reset